-Upskilling employees ensures productivity.
-What's stopping leaders from making effective use of apprenticeship levy-funded online management courses?
+Upskilling ensures productivity.
+So what's stopping leaders from making effective use of levy-funded online courses?

-Kate Temple-Brown, client director at The Opportunity Group finds out why.
+Kate Temple-Brown, client director at The Opportunity Group, investigates.

 Let’s start with the facts; since the apprenticeship levy was introduced, apprenticeship recruitment has decreased.
 Employers would seemingly rather surrender their funds to the Government than spend them on their new or even their existing employees.